HexTheCode/basic-react/README.md

 ## Deployment on Netlify
-You can visit the build version of the project at [Crap App](https://react-crap-app.netlify.app)
+You can visit the build version of the project at [Crap App](https://react-crap-app.netlify.app).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts